-Back up the key store after performing the backup.
+Back up the key store and the entire opencryptoki token directory of the slot allocated to Fujitsu Enterprise Postgres after performing the backup.

-Restore the keystore to its state at the time of the database backup.
+Restore the keystore and the entire opencryptoki token directory of the slot allocated to Fujitsu Enterprise Postgres to their state at the time of the database backup.